 1803 N Main St, Los Angeles, CA 90031

-The coolest thing about Lanza Brothers is the odd location: an industrial area close to DTLA.
-This is not a walkable area or a place you would happen to casually stumble upon.
-Inside a liquor store, you will find the deli counter, which has been in business since 1926.
-They have a wide selection of sandwiches and the staff does a great job at walking you through the menu.
+The coolest thing about Lanza Brothers is the odd location: an industrial area close to DTLA, inside a liquor store.
+Lanza Brothers has been in business since 1926.
+The staff does a great job walking you through the menu.

-The Italian Special sandwich had exquisitely sliced cold cuts, each with its own distinct flavor.
+The Italian Special sandwich was delicious.
 The bread was nothing to write home about, but the freshness of the rest of the ingredients made up for it.
-The veggies were crisp and the shredded lettuce was very refreshing.
+The shredded lettuce was crispy and very refreshing.
 If you don’t want the typical French roll, you have more bread choices to choose from, like sourdough rye bread.
 Additionally, they also offer homemade soups!

-There’s a $10 minimum charge in order to use a credit card.
-I did not reach the $10 minimum amount so I just got a toothpaste at the liquor store section.
+There’s a $10 minimum charge in order to pay with credit card.
+Since I did not reach the $10 minimum, I just got a toothpaste at the liquor store section.
 Lanza Brothers is probably one of LA’s best kept secrets.

 Domingo’s Italian Deli